Check proxies

 Creating a Proxy Check Job

 OpenBullet 2 offers a built-in proxy checker.
-If you didn't already, import some proxies in a proxy group.
+If you haven't already, import some proxies into a proxy group.

 Then go to the Jobs tab of OpenBullet 2 and click on New, then select Proxy Check Job.
 You will see these settings:

-At the top you can schedule the start of the job, for example you could set it up to start the job in 2 hours, or at a specific time of a specific day.
+At the top, you can schedule the start of the job.
+For example, you could set it up to start the job in two hours, or at a specific time on a specific day.

 Select the number of bots, which determines how many proxies will be checked at the same time.
-The more bots you set, the faster the proxies will be checked, but you should note that with a high number of bots, your line will be contended between many concurrent connections, so the resulting ping of proxies may result in a higher value than it actually is.
+The more bots you set, the faster the proxies will be checked, but you should note that with a high number of bots, your line will be contended between many concurrent connections, so the resulting ping of proxies may be higher than it actually is.

-The timeout is used to set the amount of milliseconds after which a proxy is deemed to be too slow and marked as Not Working.
+The timeout is used to set the number of milliseconds after which a proxy is deemed too slow and marked as Not Working.

 After this, select the proxy group that you want to check.
 You can also select All if you want to check all proxies in the database.

-Tick check only untested if you already checked some of the proxies and don't want to check them again, untick them if you want to force the check of all proxies, regardless of their previous status.
+Tick check only untested if you already checked some of the proxies and don't want to check them again.
+Untick it if you want to force the check of all proxies, regardless of their previous status.

-Finally, click on Create Job and you will be brought to the job's page.
+Finally, click on Create Job and you will be brought to the job page.

 Running a Proxy Check Job

-Remember that you can always change the amount of bots to slow down or speed up the process, pause the execution and resume it at a later time or completely stop it.
+Remember that you can always change the number of bots to slow down or speed up the process, pause the execution and resume it at a later time, or completely stop it.

 After checking

-After the proxies have been checked, go to the Proxies section of OpenBullet 2 and you will see that the country, status, ping and last checked fields are now populated.
+After the proxies have been checked, go to the Proxies section of OpenBullet 2 and you will see that the country, quality, status, ping, and last checked fields are now populated.

-If you don't see this information, reload the page by pressing F5 on your keyboard or hitting the refresh button in your browser.
+If you don't see this information, reload the page by pressing F5 on your keyboard or clicking the refresh button in your browser.

 - ❌ Remove the proxies that are marked as Not Working by using the Delete not working button